A Formalization of SQL with Nulls: Formalized semantics

 The evaluation of terms $\sem{\jt{\Gamma}{t}}$ returns a value for $t$ given a certain environment $\gamma$ for $\Gamma$.
 In our definition, terms can be either full attributes $n.x$, constants $\bfk$, or "NULL".
 We have just explained the semantics of full attributes; on the other hand, constants and "NULL"s are already values and can thus be returned as such.
 The evaluation of term sequences $\sem{\Gamma \vdash \vect{t}}$, given an environment, returns the tuple of values corresponding to each of the terms and is implemented in the obvious way.

 Queries and tables ($\gsem{\jq{\Gamma}{Q}{\tau}}$, $\gsem{\jT{\Gamma}{T}{\tau}}$) evaluate to relations whose arity corresponds to the length of their schema $\tau$ (written $\vert \tau \vert$).
 Existential subqueries evaluate to a non-emptiness test: their evaluation returns a Boolean which is "true" if, and only if, the query returns a non-empty relation.
-The evaluation of sequences of tables $\gsem{\jTl{\Gamma}{\vect{T}}{\Gamma'}}$ returns again a relation, whose arity corresponds to the arity of their cross join: this is obtained by flattening $\Gamma'$ and counting its elements.
-Conditions evaluate to truth values in $\bfB$: in particular, the evaluation of logical connectives |AND|, |OR| and |NOT| exploits the operations "band", "bor", and "bneg" provided to the functor by the input module "SEM".
+The evaluation of frames $\gsem{\jTl{\Gamma}{\vect{(T:\tau)}}{\Gamma'}}$ returns again a relation, whose arity corresponds to the arity of their cross join: this is obtained by flattening $\Gamma'$ and counting its elements; the judgment for generators operates in a similar way.
+Conditions evaluate to truth values in $\bfB$: in particular, the evaluation of logical values and connectives |TRUE|, |FALSE|, |AND|, |OR| and |NOT| exploits the operations "btrue", "bfalse", "band", "bor", and "bneg" provided to the functor by the input module "SEM"; similarly, atomic predicates are evaluated using the operation "sem_bpred", while to evaluate $c~\kwis~\kwtrue$, we first evaluate the condition $c$ recursively, obtaining a truth value in $\bfB$, then we pass this value to "is_btrue", which returns a "bool" (even when we are using 3VL), and finally coerce it back to $\bfB$ using the operation "of_bool" (this construction ensures that |IS TRUE| always evaluates to either "btrue" or "bfalse").

 As for well-formedness judgments, we prove a weakening lemma:

 \begin{lemma} If $\gsem{\jt{\Gamma}{t}} \eval S$ then, for all $\Gamma'$, we have

 where $\mathtt{subenv2} : \mathtt{env}~(\Gamma',\Gamma) \to \mathtt{env}~\Gamma$ takes an environment for a context obtained by concatenation and returns its right projection. \end{lemma}